 - Jipi and the paranoid chip is a brilliant short story by Neal Stephenson – the only science-fiction author I read regularly (though much of what he writes is more historic/technothrillers than science fiction per se).
 The Jipi story is about what happens when technologies develop a sense of self and self preservation.

 - Captive audience by Ann Warren Griffith is perhaps not as well written as the others, but still: It is a about a society where we are not allowed not to watch commercials.
 And that should be scary enough for anyone bone tired of alle the intrusive ads popping up everywhere we go.

 There is another one I would have liked to have on the list, but I can’t remember the title or the author.
 It is about a man living in a world where durable products are not allowed – everything breaks down after a certain time so that the economy is maintained because everyone has to buy new things all the time.
-The man is trying to smuggle home a wooden stool made for his wife, but has trouble with a crumbling infrastructure and the wrapping paper dissolving unless he gets home soon enough…
+The man is trying to smuggle home a wooden garden bench made for his wife out of materials that won’t degrade, but has trouble with a crumbling infrastructure and the wrapping paper dissolving unless he gets home soon enough…

 Data and data analytics is becoming more and more important for companies and organizations.
 Are you wondering what data and data science might do for your company?
 Welcome to a three-day ESP (Executive Short Program) called Decisions from Data: Driving an Organization with Analytics.
 It will take place at BI Norwegian Business School from December 5-7 this year.
 The short course is an offshoot from our very popular executive programs Analytics for Strategic Management, which are fully booked.
 (Check this list (Norwegian) for a sense of what those students are doing.)